 State Bar of Arizona Ethics Opinions

-"Earned upon receipt" fee arrangement not per se ethical.
+"Earned upon receipt" fee arrangement not per se unethical.
 Reasonableness of such agreement determined under ER 1.5 guidelines.

 A common practice of attorneys in criminal defense is to enter into fee arrangements which provide for a fee "earned upon receipt.”
 These agreements result in a non-refundable fee, not specifically dependent upon the amount of work performed for the client.

 Are fee arrangements providing for fee “earned upon receipt” unethical so as to require disciplinary action by the Arizona Bar Association?

 ER 1.5 Fees

 (a) A lawyer’s fee shall be reasonable.
 The factors to be considered in determining the reasonableness of a fee include the following: